 1. Center for Teaching and Learning.
 (1996).
 Planning, Designing, and Evaluating Student Assignments.
 Retrieved online: University of North Carolina at Chapel Hill.

 2. Eberly Center for Teaching Excellence & Educational Innovation.
 Creating Assignments.
 Retrieved online: Carnegie Mellon University.

 3. Center for Innovative Teaching and Learning.
 Discouraging Plagiarism.
 Retrieved online: Indiana University, Bloomington.

 4. Alice Robison.
-Designing Assignments to Discourage Plagiarism.
+Designing Activities and Assignments to Discourage Plagiarism.
 Retrieved online: University of Wisconsin-Madison.